AsteroidOS/asteroid-fonts/README.md

 use.

 ### Licenses ###
-Bebas Kai, Bebas Neue, Fyodor, LeagueSpartan, Raleway, SourceSansPro, Symbola and Titilliumare and Xolonium are licensed under the SIL Open Font License v1.1.
+Bebas Kai, Bebas Neue, Fyodor, LeagueSpartan, Noto Sans, Raleway, Source Sans Pro, Symbola, Titillium and Xolonium are licensed under the SIL Open Font License v1.1.
 You can find a copy of this license in the COPYING-OFL file.

 Open Sans and Roboto are licensed under the Apache License v2.0, you can find a